juji-io/datalevin/search-bench/README.md

 [jq](https://stedolan.github.io/jq/) to remove articles containing less than 500 characters (e.g. those only refer to other articles) and strip away unneeded meta data, just leaving article content as the text and url as the identifier.
-To speed up things a little, about half of articles were sampled (those with odd number of characters) and used in the subsequent tests.

 ```console
 wget https://dumps.wikimedia.org/enwiki/latest/enwiki-latest-pages-articles.xml.bz2